MoBiodiv/teaching_materials/README.md

-# teaching_materials
+# MoB Teaching Materials
 This repository contains teaching materials related to the Measurement of Biodiversity (MoB) approach.
 This materials may be reused by others with attribution to the orginal authors.

-##yDiv course materials
+### yDiv course materials
-In 2018 a group of us (Jon Chase, Dan McGlinn, Shane Blowes, Thor Engel) taught a one day yDiv course in Leipzig.
+Jon Chase, Dan McGlinn, Shane Blowes, and Thor Engel taught a one day yDiv course in Leipzig in 2018.
 The digital materials associated with that course as archieved here.
+Materials shared below were also contributed to by Brian McGill, Felix May, and Katharina Gerstner.

 * Part 1 - Intro given and developed by Jon Chase
     * [MoB_workshop_intro_Chase.pdf](./MoB_workshop_intro_Chase.pdf)